TenthPres/TouchPointScripts/README.md

 - [**Classroom Redirect**](ClassroomRedirect) - This tool makes it easier for volunteers to access their Classroom Dashboards.

+- [**Cleanup**](Cleanup) - Some cleanup required a human touch.
+This script helps you find and fix those records.
+(This script is likely to be updated and expanded often; check back periodically for improvements.)

 - [**Demographic Analysis**](DemographicAnalysis) - This Blue Toolbar report readily allows you to see the basic breakdown of demographic groups, like age groups and Resident Codes for any situation where you see a Blue Toolbar.